Everything you need to know about purchase protection on Bank of America credit cards

 Consumer protections you’ll receive with the Bank of America Premium Rewards card include purchase protection, trip delay reimbursement, trip interruption and cancellation insurance, coverage for lost and delayed baggage, emergency evacuation and transportation coverage, return protection, extended warranty on eligible items, roadside dispatch and more.

-How to file a claim with Bank of America purchase protection
+How to file a claim with purchase protection on Bank of America cards

-If you want to file a purchase protection claim with Bank of America, you can start the process by calling 1-800-VISA-911 or the number on the back of your credit card within 60 days of the damage or theft.
+If you want to file a purchase protection claim, you can start the process by calling 1-800-VISA-911 or the number on the back of your credit card within 60 days of the damage or theft.
 From there, the benefits administrator will ask you some basic questions about your claim and send you a claim form to fill out.

 At this point, you’ll need to complete your claim form and return it to Bank of America within 90 days of the damage or theft.
 The documentation you’ll need to provide includes: